10 Beautiful Postcards

 I've been trying to figure out why the book reads so powerfully to me as it doesn't necessarily focus on describing the music per se - I think it's because it avoids the usual music crit issue of giving really inflated rhetoric about revolutionary, historic importance or all-time classic albums etc. a lot of it is just musicians talking about their work, or each other, and tracking movements of thought and influence as the new form emerged

 Hi!
-Game Making Social is a part of the Fediverse dedicated to being a cosy, friendly place to talk and share stuff about amateur videogame making, and everything surrounding that.
+Game Making Social is a part of the Fediverse dedicated to being a well-moderated, cosy, friendly place to talk and share stuff about amateur videogame making, and everything surrounding that.

 It's kinda an offshoot of Game Making Tools, which is a wiki(+) for a similar audience.